 \subsection{Core structures and energy barriers of edge and M111 dislocations}

-Fig. \ref{fig:disl_struc} shows the core structures of three edge and the M111 dislocations predicted by GAP-DB-I using the RB configuration (see \textit{Supplementary Material S7} for the predictions of GAP-DB-II and PACE-FS).
-The atoms are colored according to the relative difference of atomic positions using DFT data \cite{dftCore_fellinger2018geometries} as references, indicating quantitative agreement with the DFT predicted geometries \cite{dftCore_fellinger2018geometries}.
-All ML-IAPs are able to predict DFT core structures except for PACE-FS, which predicts another structure for the $a_0[100](011)$ edge dislocation core \cite{dftCore_fellinger2018geometries} (see Fig. S6b in \textit{Supplementary Material S7}). $a_0[100](010)$ and $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ show errors less than 0.05 Å (Fig. \ref{fig:disl_struc}a and c).
-GAP-DB-I predicted M111 dislocation has an error up to 0.25 Å above the core while GAP-DB-II prediction shows a lower error (0.1 Å) (see Fig. S5).
+Fig. \ref{fig:disl_struc} shows the core structures of three edge dislocations and the M111 dislocation, predicted by GAP-DB-I using the RB configuration (see \textit{Supplementary Material S4.1.1} for the predictions of GAP-DB-II and PACE-FS).
+The atoms are colored according to the difference between the ML-IAP and the DFT atomic positions, using DFT data from \cite{dftCore_fellinger2018geometries} as a reference, and indicate quantitative agreement with DFT.
+All ML-IAPs are able to predict the DFT core structures except for PACE-FS, which predicts another structure for the $a_0[100](011)$ edge dislocation core \cite{dftCore_fellinger2018geometries} (Fig. S6b). $a_0[100](010)$, $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ and M111 show errors that are lower than 0.1 Å (Fig. \ref{fig:disl_struc}a and \ref{fig:disl_struc}c).
+The error associated with $a_0[100](011)$ edge is as high as 0.15 Å for the central atoms.
+However, the predicted core structure is qualitatively the same as DFT predictions.